 John Gray: Human Progress is a Lie

-John Gray's idea that "human progress is a lie" means that he rejects the common belief that humanity is steadily getting better - morally, politically, or socially - as time goes on.
+John Gray's idea that 'human progress is a lie' means that he rejects the common belief that humanity is steadily getting better - morally, politically or socially - as time goes on.

-In simple terms, Gray argues that while technology and science clearly advance, human nature does not.
-People today are not wiser, kinder, or less violent than people in the past; they just have more powerful tools.
-Because our basic instincts - fear, tribalism, greed, desire for power - stay the same, progress in knowledge does not lead to lasting moral improvement.
+In simple terms, Gray argues that while technology and science clearly advance - human nature does not.
+People today are not wiser, kinder or less violent than people in the past; they just have more powerful tools.

-Wars, oppression, and cruelty don't disappear; they just take new forms.
-For Gray, the belief in inevitable progress is a modern myth, similar to a religious faith, and it blinds us to the reality that history moves in cycles rather than on an upward path.
+Wars, oppression and cruelty don't disappear; they just take new forms.
+For Gray, the belief in inevitable progress is a modern myth (similar to a religious faith) and it blinds us to the reality that history moves in cycles rather than on an upward path.

 12 Feb 2026: Work in progress.
 AI Generated summary of John Gray's core message.
 I wanted to get something posted quickly.
-It's a message I agree with and I think it fits in with the Tao Te Ching and Stoicism as far as to why these disciplines are necessary.
+It's a message I agree with and I think it fits in with the Tao Te Ching and Stoicism as far as to why these (and other) disciplines are necessary.

 640kb.neocities.org